 Front Street Millwork & Lumber was issued one serious violation on March 23.
 OSHA proposed fines of $4,900 to the contractor.

 Federal safety and health officials are determined to reduce the numbers of preventable, fall-related deaths in the construction industry.
-OSHA offers a Stop Falls online resource with detailed information in English and Spanish on fall protection standards.
 The page provides fact sheets, posters, and videos that illustrate various fall hazards and appropriate preventive measures.
 OSHA standards require that an effective form of fall protection be in use when workers perform construction activities 6 feet or more above the next lower level.

 Marathon Petroleum Company LP Among Indiana’s Safest Workplaces